lkilcher/dolfyn/doc-src/apidoc/dolfyn.data.rst

 Data Types
 ==========

-Data is handled in DOLfYN through one of two classes, `Velocity` and `TKEdata`, and the properties attributed to each are listed in the *Data Structure* tab.
-Functions and properties listed below are called directly from DOLfYN data objects.
+Data is handled in DOLfYN through one of two data objects, `ADPdata` and `ADVdata`, which include the `Velocity` and `TKEdata` classes.
+The properties attributed to each are listed in the Terminology tab.
+Functions and properties listed below are called directly from the data variable.

 Classes:

 .. autosummary::
 	:nosignatures:

+	~dolfyn.adp.base.ADPdata
+	~dolfyn.adv.base.ADVdata

 	~dolfyn.data.velocity.Velocity
 	~dolfyn.data.velocity.TKEdata